remix-run/remix/docs/api/conventions.md

 ## Route Module API

-A route in Remix is mostly a React component, with a couple extra exports.
+A route in Remix is can used for many things.
+Usually they’re used for the user interface of your app, like a React component with server side lifecycle hooks.
+But they can also serve as generic routes for any kind of resource (like dynamic CSS or social images).

 It's important to read [Route Module Constraints](../constraints/).

-### Component
+### `default` export

-The only required export of a route module is a React component.
-When the URL matches, the component will be rendered.
+This is the component that will render when the route matches.

 ```tsx
 export default function SomeRouteComponent() {